PeteBleackley/PeteBleackley.github.io/Portfolio/true-212.md

 A Latent Semantic Indexing model which was trained on the semantically enhanced documents to perform rich matching.

+## The Outcome

+The pipeline was used in further work on semantically rich matching.

 ## Technology Used

 * [Numpy](https://numpy.org/)